10 Solo Camping Tips For Australia

 September 7, 2016 @ 12:03 pm

 Hi Paul, if you are heading to Western Australia, then you may be interested in crossing the Gibb River Road in the Kimberley, North West Australia.
-You can start from Kununurra and head west, it’s a long way, but if you have enough 4WD experience then it should be fine.
-Drive slow as a flat tyre is quite common on the ungraded dirt roads.
+You can start from Kununurra and head west, it’s a long way, but if you have enough 4WD experience, it should be fine.
+Drive slow, as a flat tyre is common on ungraded dirt roads.

 Joanne